Points and Endings

 About

-To kick off its 2025 Manila exhibitions, Silverlens announces Points and Endings, Keka Enriquez’s first solo exhibition in Manila since 2008, opening 9 January 2025.
+To kick off its 2025 Manila exhibitions, Silverlens presents Points and Endings, Keka Enriquez’s first solo exhibition in Manila since 2008, opening 9 January 2025.

 Keka Enriquez (b.
 1962, Manila, Philippines; lives and works in San Francisco, California) is a distinguished contemporary artist celebrated for her experimental and expressionistic paintings.
 Influenced by the Neo-expressionist movement, Enriquez’s work is characterized by textured brushstrokes, bold colors, and innovative form.
 Renowned for her exploration of domestic interiors, traditionally the domain of women, Enriquez subverts the masculine art movement to delve into the psychological and social dimensions of home.
 Through her manipulation of pigment, texture, and surface, she retrieves and reshapes the multi-layered experience of the homescape while contemplating the significance of painting as a whole.
 After twenty-five years of working within her San Francisco community, Enriquez returned to the art world in 2023.
 A showcase in 2024 will unveil a series of new oil on canvas paintings highlighting the evolution of her practice.